edisona/pigpy/README.txt

 h2.
 Creating complex reports

-Beyond just submitting reports, pypig provides tools to create very complex reports using Python and Pig Latin rather than just Pig Latin.
+Beyond just submitting reports, pigpy provides tools to create very complex reports using Python and Pig Latin rather than just Pig Latin.
 This allows you to use the higher level python constructs to generate pig code instead of maintaining large reports by hand.

 Below is an example of a very simple report providing statistics on cars by color.

 <code>
-from bacon.hadoop import Hadoop from bacon.reports import Report, Plan, PlanRunner
+from pigpy.hadoop import Hadoop from pigpy.reports import Report, Plan, PlanRunner

 hadoop = (hadoop initialization code)